 Position Purpose: The Graduate Admission Counselor supports learning by recruiting and assisting graduate students throughout the enrollment process.
-This position is responsible for generating new student inquiries, guiding students through the application process, and assisting with registration.
+This position is responsible for generating new student inquiries, guiding students through the admission and financial aid process, and assisting with registration.

 Represents Aurora University in the most positive manner with prospective, former and current students, clients, suppliers and the community we serve.
 Interacts effectively with a diverse group of faculty, staff, students and other customers of our service, learns and uses operating practices of the department and Aurora University.

 Upholds the Mission Statement: Aurora University an inclusive community dedicated to the transformative power of learning.

 Supports learning through performance of essential job functions and performing other duties and functions as necessary or as assigned.

 Essential Job Functions:

 Serves as a member of the graduate enrollment team.

 Responsible for recruiting graduate students for programs offered through the Center for Graduate Studies.

 Researches and provides accurate information about academic and transfer policies, admission procedures, and degree programs, including academic requirements.

 Evaluates college transcripts to determine whether students meet admission guidelines.
 Reads, interprets, and evaluates students' academic credentials and make admission/denial decisions.